Compare the best CD rates today from 423 local banks, online banks, and credit unions across the United States.

 CDs sold through brokerage firms are called “brokered CDs” To buy one of these certificates, you need to have a brokerage account with a financial institution.
 Brokered CDs sometimes offer higher interest rates than traditional certificates from your local bank, but they also carry more risk.
 This is because they can be traded like bonds; if you decide to sell before the maturity date, you could take a loss.
 Therefore, it’s essential to make sure these banks are FDIC-insured.

 Callable CDs are riskier than traditional CDs but offer higher interest rates.
 This is because the bank that issued the CD can “call” your CD before it fully matures.
-This means that the bank can take back these specialty CDs early, and you might not earn all the interest you expected.
+This means the bank can take back these specialty CDs early, and you might not earn all the interest you expected.
 You would still get your entire principal and all the interest earned; however, you would need to reinvest your money at a lower rate.

 With a bump-up CD, you can request a rate increase for the remainder of the term.
 The disadvantage is that bump-up CDs often pay lower initial rates than traditional CDs.